Yuta Watanabe (badminton): 2024

 Watanabe and Higashino opened the 2024 season as a champion in the Malaysia Open.
 Another result that the duo achieved in the first half of the season were finalists in the All England Open, quarter-finalists in the India Open, French Open, and at the Asian Championships.
 In two tournaments before the Paris Olympics, they suffered early rounds defeat in the Singapore and Indonesia Opens.
-He then made his second appearance at the Olympics in the 2024 Paris Olympics, winning a bronze medal after defeating Seo Seung-jae and Chae Yoo-jung in the bronze medal match.
-Watanabe ended his 13 years partnership with Higashino, after the quarter-finals defeat in the Japan Open.
+At the 2024 Paris Olympics, Watanabe and Higashino successfully defended their bronze medal by defeating South Korea's Seo Seung-jae and Chae Yoo-jung, becoming the first Japanese pair to win consecutive Olympic medals in the discipline.
+However, the Japan Open marked the end of their 13-year partnership.
 He then made a new partnership with Maya Taguchi, and made a debut in the Denmark Open, where they lost in the first round.
 They suffered a series of defeats in the early rounds in the first round of the Japan Masters and in the second round of the China Masters.